OpenCTI-Platform/connectors/external-import/recorded-future/README.md

 ### Analyst notes

-Analyst Notes provide a platform for documenting your team's evaluations, conclusions, and insights on potential threats.
-These notes, exclusive to your team's analysts, can be generated through the web application, browser extensions, or API.
-Once created, they are incorporated into a collective space for analysis shared by your team.
+Analyst Notes are notes which include analysis and insights from Insikt Group research or the organization's notes.

 #### Initial population